0simp/AviaPlugins/README.md

 It shrinks emojis 🤯

+# SilentLeaveGCs

+Allows you to leave group chats silently (without notifying other members)

 # Slowmode

 Allows you to set slowmode for channels (IN SECONDS).
 Also adds a popup for channels with slowmode, as seen below: